-If you’re planning any Switzerland travel, particularly if you are planning to travel Switzerland by train, you most likely have come across the Swiss Travel Pass for tourists.
+If you’re planning any Switzerland travel, and particularly if you are planning to travel Switzerland by train, you most likely have heard about the Swiss Travel Pass for tourists.

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

 The Swiss Travel Pass provides tourists with not only exceptional value but also makes travel within Switzerland extremely convenient.
-Whilst its initial outlay may appear expensive, once you add up the price of individual Swiss rail tickets, plus the entry to a few museums, you will see that in no time at all you have easily got value from this Swiss pass for tourists.
+Whilst its initial outlay may appear expensive, once you add up the price of individual Swiss rail tickets, plus the entry to a few museums, you will see that in no time at all you have easily made the cost back in value from this Swiss pass for tourists.

-Plus, you don’t have to worry about making bookings, carrying around multiple train tickets and even being concerned with missing a train – because you can simply catch the next one!
+Plus, you don’t have to worry about making bookings, carrying around multiple Switzerland train tickets, or being concerned with missing a train – because you can simply catch the next one!

-The Swiss Pass cost depends upon the type of Swiss Travel Pass you purchase as well as the option you choose in terms of the number of days.
+The cost of the train pass in Switzerland depends upon the type of pass you purchase as well as the number of days you choose.

 The tables below list the different Swiss train pass prices for the consecutive and flexible passes (all prices are in Swiss francs).